Careers Overview:

 Year PSHE AHS Personal Development Awards Calendared Events

-Global Citizen Award – developing research skills and communicating to a peer-group. •Aspirations Week
+• Global Citizens Award – developing research skills and communicating.

 •Introduction to Xello